LHVinh-DF/Falight-Browser/README.md

 # Ulight-Browser
-Falight Browser is being developed base on EdgeHTML
+Ulight Browser is being developed base on EdgeHTML